What Is Complex PTSD? Understanding C-PTSD and How It Differs from PTSD

 Complex PTSD therapy in Tampa addresses a different kind of trauma than most people recognize — one that develops slowly, over years, rather than from a single event.
 Post-traumatic stress disorder is most recognizable in its acute form: a veteran who can’t sleep, a survivor who flinches at loud sounds, someone replaying a car accident in their mind weeks after it happened.
 One terrible event.
 A recognizable set of symptoms.
 A clear line between before and after.
+Complex Ptsd Therapy Tampa is a topic that comes up often in therapy.

 Complex PTSD is something different.
 It doesn’t come from a single event.
 It comes from prolonged, repeated exposure to traumatic experiences — especially when that exposure happened during childhood, and especially when the source of the threat was someone the person depended on.